gomorpheus/morpheus-docs/integration_guides/Clouds/advanced_options.rst

 STORAGE MODE
   Single Disk, LVM or Clustered
 BACKUP PROVIDER
+  Select a backup provider.
+Depending on the Cloud type and any currently-configured backup plugins you may select Internal Backups (Morpheus) or another configured backup solution
-  Select Internal Backups (Morpheus) or a Backup Integration REPLICATION PROVIDER
+REPLICATION PROVIDER
   Sets the default Replication Provider for the Cloud.
 Select an existing Replication Provider Integration GUIDANCE